mrajashree/DockerizeMe/README.md

 <h1> DockerizeMe

-Automatic creation of Docker image from Code repository
+Automatic creation of Docker image from Code repository.